 Webflow is a website builder and hosting company that more than doubled its market share in 2020 and continues to grow in popularity.
 They offer over 100 templates, marketing tools, e-commerce, and more all under one roof, plus versatile plans from free to Pro.
 The downside to using Webflow compared to WordPress is free vs. paying monthly fees and less control over your website.

 Looking back at the history of websites over the last 30 years, it’s amazing to see how much has changed.
-And because change is constant, one can only imagine what the next 30 years holds for website design.
+And because change is constant, one can only imagine what the next 30 years hold for website design.

-When making the decision about what website builder or CMS to choose for your new website, it will depend on a number of factors, from your budget, to your needs and priorities, to what SEO features are available, to who will be responsible for the website design and maintenance.
+When making the decision about what website builder or CMS to choose for your new website, it will depend on a number of factors, from your budget to your needs and priorities, to what SEO features are available, to who will be responsible for the website design and maintenance.
 There are so many options to choose from that it will take time and research to determine what works best for your business.

 Rebuilding Your Website?